pachyderm/docs-content/2.3.x/contributing/windows.md

 ### Common Commands

-The following commands are used frequently when working with Pachyderm:
+The following commands are used frequently when working with {{%productName%}}:

 - `kubectl get all`: lists resources in the 'default' namespace, where we deploy locally.
 - `kubectl logs -p <pod>`: gets the logs from the previous attempt at running a pod; a good place to find errors.